ndamatta/CSE210-BYU-Idaho/For PORTFOLIO/Journal/README.md

 * The `Journal` class manages entries and displays their details.<br>
 * The `PromptGenerator` class generates prompts from a predefined list for entries.<br>
 <br>
 The program demonstrates various programming concepts: object creation, user input handling, looping, encapsulation, list management, randomization, and file handling.
-Overall, it serves as a practical example of a journaling application, showcasing the developer's expertise in object-oriented design, encapsulation, user interaction, and file operations.<br>
+Overall, it serves as a practical example of a journaling application, showcasing my expertise in object-oriented design, encapsulation, user interaction, and file operations.<br>
 <br>
-Also, there is a .PDF file where I planned and designed my ideas and how I wanted the program to work before I actually started coding.
+Also, there is a `.PDF` file where I planned and designed my ideas and how I wanted the program to work before I actually started coding.
 Even though the final design ended up a bit different, it worked as a mockup design of the main goal.